SciML/DifferentialEquations.jl/docs/src/man/callback_functions.md

 As you can see from the resulting image, DifferentialEquations.jl is smart enough to use the interpolation to hone in on the time of the event and apply the event back at the correct time.
 Thus one does not have to worry about the adaptive timestepping "overshooting" the event as this is handled for you.
+Notice that the event macro will save the value(s) at the discontinuity.

 ### Example 2: Growing Cell Population